-Water clarity is influenced by numerous factors and localized conditions including rainfall, suspended solids, and color.
-As a result, we see a lot of variability with this parameter.
+Water clarity is influenced by numerous factors including rainfall, suspended solids, and color.
 Due to these influences, water clarity was redefined as an indicator and will be monitored until a threshold is surpassed.
-The thresholds were established based on a reference period selected by the committees.
 The thresholds were derived by using the 2006-2015 averages of the headsprings and middle sampling locations.
 If surpassed, the SCMC may determine what next steps, if any, are warranted.